mrbbdx/figma-variables-api/README.md

 API for fetching design tokens from Figma (which they call "Variables"), and generating code that is useable by your component library.

-Today, this will output the following code:
+Today, this will output the following files:
-- Javascript class
+- Javascript immutable object that can be imported
 - CSS
-- Raw JSON of last successful response _from_ Figma
+- Pretty-printed JSON of last successful response _from_ Figma
-- Raw JSON of last write payload _to_ Figma
+- Pretty-printed JSON of last write payload _to_ Figma

 ## Using The Generated Output